cwl23cwl/write-on-app/DEVLOG.md

 3. **Event-Driven Architecture**: CustomEvents provide clean separation between host and embedded component

-4. **Performance vs Features**: Sometimes the minimal approach (ExcalidrawAdapterMinimal) is more stable than the feature-rich version
+4. **Performance vs Features**: Sometimes the minimal approach (legacy canvasAdapterMinimal) is more stable than the feature-rich version

 5. **DPI Strategy**: Export-time DPI enhancement is more valuable than live canvas DPI manipulation for most use cases